 Syrian entrepreneurs, like the wider population of Syria, have fled the country to seek sanctuary around the world.
 Having taken their ideas and ambitions with them, they have met with mixed success in their new homes.
 Some have managed to create new startups and thrive in innovation-friendly environments, while others have grappled with a range of challenges that make it harder for small and medium-sized enterprises to get off the ground.

-In my recent book “Entrepreneurship in Exile” which examed hundred Syrian refugees entrepreneurs’ views and experiences.
-I have heard direct from founder from Turkey to Jordan, Germany, and Canada, we heard about the people who took a step and made a decision.
+In my recent book “Entrepreneurship in Exile” which examed hundred Syrian refugee entrepreneurs’ views and experiences.
+I have heard direct from the founder from Turkey to Jordan, Germany, and Canada, we heard about the people who took a step and made a decision.
 They left behind a country, a home, a memory, and took their journey to the unknown.
 They settled in their new home, started a business, became employers, and contributed to the local economy.

 The results were incredible, despite the severe conditions in which refugees and immigrants live, they have shown incredible strength and resilience.
 Many have worked hard to achieve their ambitions, becoming a refugee and immigrant entrepreneur.